qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/vector.rst

 As said before, symbol layers (subclasses of :class:`QgsSymbolLayer <qgis.core.QgsSymbolLayer>`) determine the appearance of the features.
 There are several basic symbol layer classes for general use.
 It is possible to implement new symbol layer types and thus arbitrarily customize how features will be rendered.
-The :func:`layerType() <qgis.core.QgsSymbolLayer.layerType>` method uniquely identifies the symbol layer class --- the basic and default ones are ``SimpleMarker``, ``SimpleLine`` and ``SimpleFill`` symbol layers types.
+The :meth:`layerType() <qgis.core.QgsSymbolLayer.layerType>` method uniquely identifies the symbol layer class --- the basic and default ones are ``SimpleMarker``, ``SimpleLine`` and ``SimpleFill`` symbol layers types.